 Throughout the Investment Adviser's review, the Review of investments and the Financial review sections, the Investment Adviser has presented the Company's net asset value and financial results to show the return on a pro forma investment basis.
-This information is in addition to the consolidated financial statements as shown on pages 62 to 65, as required under International Financial Reporting Standards ("IFRS").
-The pro forma investment basis presentation provides an alternative representation of the Company's net asset value, shows the Company's cash. utilisation for investment and differentiates between non-recourse borrowings held within asset specific acquisition companies and borrowings which may be made at the Company level.
-The investment basis does not consolidate majority investments and subsidiaries formed specifically for investment purposes in the same way as required under IFRS
+This information is in addition to the consolidated financial statements, as required under International Financial Reporting Standards ("IFRS").
+The pro forma investment basis presentation provides an alternative representation of the Company's net asset value, shows the Company's cash utilisation for investment and differentiates between non-recourse borrowings held within asset specific acquisition companies and borrowings which may be made at the Company level.
+The investment basis does not consolidate majority investments and subsidiaries formed specifically for investment purposes in the same way as required under IFRS.